 - Run a humidifier.
 You should really be doing this anyway – it’s good for your skin and your airways, too – but it will definitely help your hair.

-- Use a moisturizing hair mask treatment.
+- Use a moisturizing homemade hair mask treatment.
 (I bet you saw that one coming!)

 It’s not hard to make a mask for your hair.
 In fact, it will involve a lot of the same ingredients you would use for a mask for your skin.
 The application process is different, obviously, but making and using the homemade hair mask will be just as simple!

-This is the most simple hair mask you can make for yourself.
+This is the most simple homemade hair mask you can make.
 It only has one ingredient – coconut oil!
 I actually learned about this treatment from a girl who cut my hair.
 She had dyed her hair one too many times and was looking for a way to get some moisture back.